qbead/qbeadWebsite/content/book/vectors.md

 This leads us to two important concepts.
 First is vector addition.
 Vector addition is easy to understand if you think of vectors as representing motion.
-Vector $\vec{A}$ represents displacement and ...
+Vector $\vec{A}$ represents displacement (movement) in one direction and vector $\vec{B}$ represents displacement in another direction.
-When we perform both displacements we denote the new compound displacement as $\vec{C}$ ...
+When we perform both displacements we denote the new compound displacement as $\vec{C}$.

 `An animation of the displacements being summed up.`

 `A drawing of all the steps and a new vector pointing to the "you ended here" point`.

+### Velocity Vectors

 The second crucial concept is the idea of a rate of change.
-Steps... steps per second... velocity...
+Instead of simply measuring the displacement, we can also measure the movement per second.
+When we include the direction of the movement, we create a velocity vector.
+The displacement will be the sum of the velocity vectors (??).
+To explore this concept, create a velocity vector by dragging the black dot in the circle below.
+This vector and the corresponding displacement vector will appear on the right.
+As you change the velocity, the total displacement will be shown in black while the current velocity is shown in red.
+Can you use large velocity vectors to create a displacement vector that returns to the center point?
+What happens if you quickly make a vertical velocity vector followed by one that moves to the right?
+Can you make the movement path (shown in gray) form a circle?

 `A widget where you pick a velocity and you get a trajectory and a position vector.
 Click on the black dot and drag it around.
 A lot of prettifying left to do.`